thyzzv/SolarMaxPVOutput/README.md

    - UL1
   cron: '0 0/5 6-23 * * *' # the cron for requesting information from the inverter (now every 5 minutes between 6-23)

+sma:
+  right: (usr/istl)
+  cron: '0 0/5 6-23 * * *' # the cron for requesting information from the inverter (now every 5 minutes between 6-23)

 pvoutput:
   host: https://pvoutput.org
-  cron: '5 0/2 6-23 * * *' # the cron for sendin information to pvoutput (now every 2 minutes between 6-23)
+  cron: '5 0/1 6-23 * * *' # the cron for sendin information to pvoutput (now every 2 minutes between 6-23)

 logging: # logging config
   path: logs # the directory relative to the 'root' of the application